xNok/OR_CPLEX_solve/README.md

 CPLEX SOLVE
 ---

 This Python library provide a simplified way to use the CPLEX Python API.
-In other words, it porvides a funtion that helps you formulate your linear programs.
+In other words, it provides a funtion that helps you formulate your linear programs.

 # Matrix methods